-Metric vs. imperial: U-Factor requirements for our rebates are listed in metric units (W/m2-K).
+Metric vs. imperial: U-Factor requirements for rebates are listed in metric units (W/m2-K).
 To convert imperial U-Factors to metric U-Factors, multiply the number by 5.678.

 You could be eligible for a combined rebate of up to $3,000 by installing a combination of Tier 1 and Tier 2 windows and Tier 2 doors.
-Additional requirements to be eligible for our rebates are listed here.
+Additional requirements to be eligible for these rebates are listed here.